DM Brand collaborations on Instagram

 Always include details on how the brands can contact you, and mention that you’ll be able to send a media kit or rates if requested.

-If you’re representing a brand, your approach should be much the same and should incorporate the same information as above.
-You might be considering a brand collaboration for an upcoming campaign.
-If so, briefly mention the campaign period dates and a general theme or idea for the collab.
+If you’re representing a brand, keep it straightforward and suggest the campaign period dates for a brand collaboration and a general theme or idea for the collab.
 Even if the brand isn’t interested in collaborating with you this time, they might be interested in a collaboration in their next key sales period.

 Your pitch should be concise and professional, and include all the key details without being too long.
 You can always send more details later on.